top of page

 In the North Chancel Aisle is a large and lavish memorial to William Pitcairn Campbell, a Major in the 23rd Royal Welch Fusiliers, who died in 1855.
 Details of his military career are recorded on scrolls, which are part of the design of the memorial.
 In 1563 the Norris Chapel is known to have contained painted windows in memory of members of the Norris family.

 When a crisis arose, they would gather there and collect their weapons and armour and depart under the leadership of the Lord of the Manor, leaving the women and children and old people in the sanctuary of the Church until the danger was over.
-In view of this, it may well be that tradition is right, that there was in fact a room above the Porch, but yet it is an obstacle to the confident acceptance of the tradition, that no evidence of its existence remains.
+In view of this, it may well be that tradition is right, that there was in fact a room above the Porch, but yet no evidence of its existence remains.

 Above the center of the arch outside the porch is a niche, now empty, but originally containing the statue of the Patron Saint of the Church.
 This is just another fragment of evidence that the dedication of Childwall Parish Church has not always been to All Saints.
 In view of the reference in a fourteenth century document to St Peter of Childwall, we may be in some measure justified in believing that the statue once standing in the niche was that of the Apostle Peter.